KilledByAPixel/OS13k/README.md

 - {name:'Free Cell', icon:'♠️', src:'games/freeCell.html', width:800, height:1e3, hideWhenClosed:1}
 - {src:'help.html'}

-For faster iteration, the first icon in desktopLayout added opens on start
+For faster iteration, the first icon in desktopLayout opens on start
 - you can also change the line desktopLayout.unshift({src:'system/test.html'});

 ### Programming